+PHOTO: KEVIN DEREK

+Fumio Demura

-PHOTO: KEVIN DEREK Fumio Demura The Yokohama, Japan-born karateka helped spread the martial art of karate to the United States and the rest of the world.
-Fumio Demura's role as a karate ambassador began after he moved to the United States in 1965, when he established a karate dōjō in the year in 1969 and martial artist of the year in 1975.
+The Yokohama, Japan-born karateka helped spread the martial art of karate to the United States and the rest of the world.
+Fumio Demura's role as a karate ambassador began after he moved to the United States in 1965, when he established a karate dōjō in Southern California.

+Fumio Demura died April 24.
+He was 82.

+He gained recognition among karate students by appearing on the cover of more than 60 different martial arts magazines and as the author of several books on karate and kobudō or traditional martial arts weapons such as sai, bō, tonfa (aka tuifa) and nunchaku, the last of which was popularized by cinematic martial arts superstar Bruce Lee.
+It was Demura who taught Lee how to use the weapon.
+Demura had his own movie career, most significantly and mostly unbeknownst to the wider world, as Pat Morita's stunt double for the role of Mr. Miyagi in the original four "Karate Kid" movies.
+In February 2023, Black Belt magazine honored him for his 75 years of martial arts activity.
+(Demura began training in the martial arts at age 9.)
+The magazine also named him its instructor of the year in 1969 and martial artist of the year in 1975.
 He was twice honored as a member of Black Belt's Hall of Fame.
 Randy Hagihara The journalist, who began his stint at the Los Angeles Times in 1990, would spend more than 20 years at the paper before retiring in 2011.
 During his time at there, he was the senior editor of recruitment and in charge of what was then known as Metpro, its minority-recruitment program.
 Randy Hagihara died Jan.
 7 in Huntington Beach, Calif.
 He was 72.
 Born and raised in Los Angeles, his entrée into a career in journalism came by way of working with Sacramento, Calif.-based investigative journalist K. W. Lee in the late 1970s via his ahead-of-the curve startup newspaper, Koreatown Weekly.
-Randy Hagihara was predeceased by Janet, his wife of more than 40 years, and stepson Ian Kawata.
-William Hirota A journalist, William Hiroto was born in Riverside, Calif., and was known by his friends and readers by the nickname "Wimp" and "Wimpy."
+Randy Hagihara was predeceased by Janet, his wife of more than 40 years, and stepson lan Kawata.
+William Hiroto A journalist, William Hiroto was born in Riverside, Calif., and was known by his friends and readers by the nickname "Wimp" and "Wimpy."
 During the latter years of his life, he contributed a column titled "Crossroads to Somewhere" to the Rafu Shimpo.
 His last column appeared in the paper's June 16 issue.
 William Hiroto died June 23 in Los Angeles.
 He was 94.
 Prior to serving in the Army, Hiroto was incarcerated at the Poston WRA Center in Arizona during World War II.
 He later graduated from the University of Southern California with a journalism degree.
 In 2023, he was among of group of Japanese American military veterans who were recognized by USC for their military service.
 Hiroto was predeceased by his wife, Margaret; and brother, Edwin Hiroto.
 He is survived by his sons, Russell (Jill) Hiroto and Jeffrey (Carol) Hiroto.